What Are Mycotoxins?

 Focus on the proven solution: address the moisture problem, remove the mold, and improve the environment.
 Track whether your symptoms improve when you're away from the moldy environment, as this can provide useful information for your doctor.

-Advocate for proper remediation since whether it's allergens or mycotoxins, getting the mold out is the answer.
+Advocate for proper remediation because the practical fix is the same: remove mold safely and keep materials dry.
 Use our contractor vetting guide to find qualified professionals.

 Consider all causes since symptoms like fatigue, brain fog, and pain have many potential causes, and mold may or may not be the culprit.